 Based on historical earnings, the Social Security Administration calculates an individual’s Benefit at Full Retirement Age, also known as Primary Insurance Amount (PIA).
 This is generally the monthly benefit amount that will be paid if an individual files for benefits at their Social Security Full Retirement Age.

 An individual’s date of birth determines their Full Retirement Age (FRA) and when they are eligible for the full benefit amount.
-If benefits are claimed prior to FRA, the individual monthly income amount is reduced.
+If benefits are claimed prior to FRA, the individual's monthly income amount is reduced.
 If benefits are claimed after the individual’s Full Retirement Age, monthly credits will accrue.
 In fact, all eligible Social Security recipients have the option to defer their benefits up to age 70 and receive credits towards a higher benefit amount upon filing.
-Whether it’s best to do so, however, depends on a number of variables, including cash flow needs, life expectancy, earnings record of another spouse and relative ages.
+Whether it’s best to do so, however, depends on a number of variables, including cash flow needs, life expectancy, earnings record of a spouse and relative ages.
 Income Discovery eliminates the guesswork, giving advisors the flexibility to optimize Social Security in planning scenarios, or manually enter specific claiming strategies if desired.

 Social Security in Income Discovery